UndergraduateArtificialIntelligenceClub/workshop-uais/gitworkshop.md

 new line

-Giancarlo Pernudi Segura was here :)
+Giancarlo Pernudi Segura was here :) and he's lame :(